panopset/src/docs/servers/secureprep.md

 [home](../../README.md)

-... create the nginx server block and secure it with letsencrypt.
+Create the nginx server block and secure it with letsencrypt.

 Just need to do one if hosting both on a [single](./single/README.md) server:

+From your workstation:

     ./secprep.sh $PSS $PSD
     ./secprep.sh $PDS $PDD

 From the server, run the new dolink.sh script in the home directory.